Getting your Instagram in front of new eyes and gaining organic followers is seemingly impossible in 2019.

-Having a business card automatically levels you up from “wanna-be” to “actively tryna-be” in people’s mind, and they’re more likely to remember you and trust you.
+Having a business card automatically levels you up from “wanna-be” to “actively tryna-be” in people’s minds, and they’re more likely to remember you and trust you.
 But with trust, comes responsibility.

 I got my business card from Moo.com.
 You can use my referral link here for 25% off your first order.

-4. (Tastefully) brag your a** off at (almost) every opportunity.
+4. Brag your a** off at (almost) every opportunity.

 Another way to promote your Instagram account is on your other social media accounts.